 Skipping Science: An Experiment in Jump Rope Lengths

 AbstractDid you know that the United States jump rope record (as of 2017) for the greatest number of jumps in a minute is 372?
 That's more than six jumps a second!
 How close do you think you can get to that number?
 If you are going to try to break the record, it might be important to figure out how jump rope length affects your success.
 Try your hand at this skipping science fair project and jump-start your chances for a jump rope record.
-If you have a smartphone available, you can use it to measure how fast you jump with Google's Science Journal app.
+If you have a smartphone available, you can use its accelerometer and a sensor app to measure how fast you jump.

 Sandra Slutz, PhD, Science Buddies

 This science fair project was inspired by this DragonflyTV podcast:

 - TPT.
 (2006).
 Double Dutch by Francesca, Precious, and Marnicka.
 DragonflyTV, Twin Cities Public Television.
 Retrieved October 29, 2008.

 Determine the best length for a jump rope.

 Did you know that jumping rope is great exercise?
 Professional boxers do it to improve their coordination, which is the ability to make smooth and accurate movements involving different body parts, and to improve their endurance, which is the length of time for which someone can do a physical activity without stopping.